The SBA Paycheck Protection Loan Program

 SBA will not collect any fees from either the borrower or the lender.

 United Bank’s Involvement in the PPPUnited Bank is an approved SBA lender and is now accepting loan applications for the program.
-Due to the extremely high demand for this program we are currently restricting applications to customers who had active loan or deposit accounts with the Bank on April 2, 2020.

 Customers may inquire directly with a lender to begin the process, or contact us by sending an email with the following information to firstname.lastname@example.org: